nporteschaikin/NPCFFB/README.md

 | 12th | 6th |

 <sub id="draft-order-1"><sup>1</sup> Prior to 2018 draft, the fifth place team received the eighth pick and the sixth place team received the seventh pick.</sub>

+## Waivers

+Waiver priority is determined by **free-agent acquisition budget (FAAB)** bidding.<sup>[1](#waivers-1)</sup>

+- Each team is allocated a **$200** FAAB every year to bid on unclaimed players that are in waivers.
+- Each week, a player's waiver period **begins at his game's start time and ends on Tuesday night**.
+In that time, teams can blindly bid to claim the player off waivers. $0 bids are permitted.
+- The team with the highest bid at the end of the waiver period wins the player,<sup>[2](#waivers-2)</sup> and the winning team's bid price is deducted from their remaning FAAB for the year.
+Losing bids are not deducted from the team's FAAB.
+- Between each waiver period, unclaimed players are available on a first-come, first-serve basis at no cost to the acquiring team's FAAB.

+**Trading money from a team's FAAB is permitted.** To include FAAB money in a trade, the commissioner must be notified before the trade is completed; the commissioner will confirm the transaction with both teams and, upon approval, adjust budgets accordingly.

+<sub id="waivers-1"><sup>1</sup> Before 2019, a continual rolling list was used to determine waiver priority.</sub><br />
+<sub id="waivers-2"><sup>2</sup> If two teams bid the same price for a player, claims are processed in reverse order of standings and each successful claim moves a team to the end of the waiver priority list.</sub>

 ## Keepers